lbain/lucybain/source/blog/2014/12-10-google-adwords-async.md

 });
 ```

 This threw up some red flags for me - why are we hijacking `document.write`?
-If we have to do this weird dance to get around the problem, maybe it's as unsafe as Chrome would have us believe - should we do something safer?
+If we have to do this weird dance to get around the problem, maybe it’s as unsafe as Chrome would have us believe - should we do something safer?

 Time to do some more Googling...